-3. Some 80% of respondents are familiar with the term LGBT, but were not aware of other sexual minorities.
+3. Some 70% of respondents are familiar with the term LGBT.
+Also, many were unaware of other sexual minorities.

-In the 2020 survey, 80.1% of respondents said they are familiar with the term LGBT, up 11.6 percentage points from the 2018 survey result of 68.5%, and far above the 2015 survey result of 37.6% (see Graph 1).
-Besides the words lesbian, gay, bisexual, and transgender/transexual, however, around 80% of respondents had never heard the words for various other sexual minorities (see Graph 2).
+In the 2020 survey, 69.8% of respondents said they are familiar with the term LGBT, up from the 2018 survey result of 68.5%, and far above the 2015 survey result of 37.6% (see Graph 1).
+Additionally, besides the words lesbian, gay, bisexual, and transgender/transexual, around 80% of Respondents had never heard the words for various other sexual minorities (see Graph 2).
 This indicates that general awareness of gender and sexual diversity has not been growing in Japan.